Bethune-Cookman grads boo Betsy DeVos at commencement

 Story highlights

-- School president intervenes as Betsy DeVos met with boos and turned backs
+- Sophomore escorted out of auditorium: "No one likes her, man.
+Period," he says

-- University defended its decision to bring controversial education secretary to campus
+- University defends its decision to bring controversial education secretary to campus

 Daytona Beach, Florida (CNN)Education Secretary Betsy DeVos faced an auditorium of jeering Bethune-Cookman University graduates Wednesday as she gave a commencement address that many students and graduates said she was in no place to deliver.